fluturecode/Birthday-Tracker/README.md

 Your task is the following:

-Create a models directory and, within it, a `birthday.model.js` file.
+Create a server directory and, within it, a models directory and, within that, a `birthday.model.js` file.
 - Within `/server/models/birthday.model.js`:
 - Your app will need to keep track of four pieces of data:
     - `username` (string)